-This Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of Proposed Material Alterations to the Draft Sligo County Development Plan 2024-2030 (the Draft Plan) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive") and the Planning and Development Act 2000, as amended.
+This Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of the Draft Sligo County Development Plan 2024-2030 (the Draft Plan) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive").

-This report is part of the overall and ongoing AA process that is being undertaken alongside the preparation of the Plan.
+This report is part of the ongoing AA process that is being undertaken alongside the preparation of the Plan.
 It will be considered, alongside other documentation prepared as part of this process, when the Council finalises the AA at adoption of the Plan.